justfitch/potlukk-api/README.md

 **Getting Started**

 This application is currently (5/17/2022) available online at https://main.d3i9usuhhm3chr.amplifyapp.com/.
 This repository can also be cloned and the application run locally in concert with the front-end React application.

+**Contributors**
+- Justin Fitch
+- Ryan BeGell
+- Jonathan Langston
+- Patrick Rwamasirabo